課程

 詳細を見る MIMA Search

-This is a lecture class given by the teaching staff at the Department of Architecture at the University of Tokyo.
-The aim of this lecture class is to provide an overview of research and academic projects conducted by teaching staff at the Department of Architecture.
-Every week, different teaching staff speaks about their research activities.
+This lecture series is presented by the faculty of the Department of Architecture at the University of Tokyo.
+Its purpose is to provide an overview of the research and academic projects conducted within the department.
+Each week, different faculty members will present and discuss their ongoing research activities.

 時間割コードを開く